-This approach also isolates points and fees as an independent factor and would allow HUD to focus on its existing requirements while it considers whether adjustments are necessary as HUD's experience with the effects of qualified
+This approach also isolates points and fees as an independent factor and would allow HUD to focus on its existi requirements while it considers whether adjustments are necessary as HUD's experience with the effects of qua mortgages develops.

 Specific solicitation of comment.
-HUD is aware of the considerable comment on the issue of the three percent points and fees limitation (which is the limitation in the statute), including specific elements of the points and fees, received in response to the proposed rule that preceded CFPB's final rule on qualified mortgages.
-With respect to FHA-insured loans, HUD has limited data on points and fees charged on past FHA-insured loans, and therefore relies, to an extent, on the analysis undertaken by the CFPB, much of which was presented in the CFBP final rule in response to public comments.
-Essentially, the proposal that HUD presents in this rulemaking is that the CFPB's points and fees limitation for the broader mortgage market is also appropriate for FHA's segment of the market.
-As a result, HUD seeks comment from lenders participating in its programs on any issues specific to HUD's mortgage insurance and loan guarantee programs that HUD should take into consideration in setting its points and fees limits consistent with the CFPB's definition, including relevant differences (if any) with the non-FHA market, and the possibility for potential adverse selection issues if FHA were not to adopt the CFPB's points and fees limitation.
+HUD is aware of the considerable comment on the issue of the three percent p and fees limitation (which is the limitation in the statute), including specific elements of the points and fees, recei response to the proposed rule that preceded CFPB's final rule on qualified mortgages.
+With respect to FHA-insu loans, HUD has limited data on points and fees charged on past FHA-insured loans, and therefore relies, to an e on the analysis undertaken by the CFPB, much of which was presented in the CFBP final rule in response to pu comments.
+Essentially, the proposal that HUD presents in this rulemaking is that the CFPB's points and fees lim for the broader mortgage market is also appropriate for FHA's segment of the market.
+As a result, HUD seeks cc from lenders participating in its programs on any issues specific to HUD's mortgage insurance and loan guaranti programs that HUD should take into consideration in setting its points and fees limits consistent with the CFPB's definition, including relevant differences (if any) with the non-FHA market, and the possibility for potential advers selection issues if FHA were not to adopt the CFPB's points and fees limitation.

 Two subsets of FHA-insured qualified mortgages.
-This rulemaking proposes to establish two subsets of FHA-insured "qualified mortgages": a "rebuttable presumption qualified mortgage" and a "safe harbor qualified mortgage."
-As noted earlier in this preamble, with the exception of HECMs, the proposed rule would require all FHA-insured single family mortgages to meet either the

-"rebuttable presumption qualified mortgage" or "safe harbor qualified mortgage" definition.
-HUD reads the "for purposes of paragraph [129(b)(2)(A) of TILA]" to include the basic purpose served by a qualified mortgages; namely, to provide mortgagees the presumption that a loan that is a qualified mortgage meets the ability to repay requirements of TILA section 129C(a).
-The proposed rule also states the degree to which each subset of FHA-insured qualified mortgages addresses its purpose of providing a presumption of compliance with the ability to repay requirements.
+This rulemaking proposes to establish two subsets of FHA-ins "qualified mortgages": a "rebuttable presumption qualified mortgage" and a "safe harbor qualified mortgage."
+As earlier in this preamble, with the exception of HECMs, the proposed rule would require all FHA-insured single fa mortgages to meet either the "rebuttable presumption qualified mortgage" or "safe harbor qualified mortgage" de HUD reads the "for purposes of paragraph [129(b)(2)(A) of TILA]" to include the basic purpose served by a quali mortgages; namely, to provide mortgagees the presumption that a loan that is a qualified mortgage meets the al repay requirements of TILA section 129C(a).
+The proposed rule also states the degree to which each subset of insured qualified mortgages addresses its purpose of providing a presumption of compliance with the ability to re requirements.

 Rebuttable presumption qualified mortgage.
-A "rebuttable presumption qualified mortgage" would be defined as a single family mortgage that is insured under the National Housing Act, except for loans insured under Title I or HECMs, which would include the requirement that it does not exceed the CFPB's limits on points and fees, codified at 12 CFR 1026.43(e)(3), and has an annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set by, more than the combined annual mortgage insurance premium and 1.15 percentage points for a first-lien mortgage.
-The rule provides that a mortgage that meets the requirements for a rebuttable presumption qualified mortgage would be presumed to comply with the ability to repay requirements in 15 U.S.C.
+A "rebuttable presumption qualified mortgage" would be defined as single family mortgage that is insured under the National Housing Act, except for loans insured under Title I or H which would include the requirement that it does not exceed the CFPB's limits on points and fees, codified at 12 1026.43(e)(3), and has an annual percentage rate that exceeds the average prime offer rate for a comparable mortgage, as of the date the interest rate is set by, more than the combined annual mortgage insurance premiur 1.15 percentage points for a first-lien mortgage.
+The rule provides that a mortgage that meets the requirements i U.S.C.
 1639c(a).
-Additionally, any rebuttal of such presumption of compliance must show that despite meeting the "rebuttable presumption qualified mortgage" requirements, the mortgagee did not make a reasonable and goodfaith determination of the mortgagor's repayment ability at the time of consummation, as applicable to the type of mortgage, when underwriting the mortgage in accordance with HUD requirements, or that the points and fees limit was exceeded.
+Additionally, any rebuttal of such presumption of compliance must show that despite meeting tl "rebuttable presumption qualified mortgage" requirements, the mortgage did not make a reasonable and good-determination of the mortgage in accordance with HUD requirements, or that the points and fees limit was exc